K4350/AmazonClone/README.md

-This website is a clone of Amazon.com.
+This website is a clone of Amazon.com. <br>
 The language used is HTML and CSS.